Mahesh100/Spring-Java-Framwork/README.md

 ****MVC and DAO Database****

 -In computer software, a data access object (DAO) is a pattern that provides an abstract interface to some type of database or other persistence mechanism.
+-By mapping application calls to the persistence layer, the DAO provides some specific data operations without exposing details of the database.